ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

 ## Before you begin
 {: #prereqs}

+This tutorial requires:
+* {{site.data.keyword.cloud_notm}} CLI,
+   * vpc-infrastructure/infrastructure-service plugin

-1. Obtain your [IBM Cloud API key](https://{DomainName}/iam/apikeys) and save the key for future reference.
+* Obtain an [IBM Cloud API key](https://{DomainName}/iam/apikeys) and save the key for future reference.
-2. If you don't have an SSH key on your local machine, [refer to these instructions for creating a key](/docs/vpc?topic=vpc-ssh-keys).
+* If you don't have an SSH key on your local machine, [refer to these instructions for creating a key](/docs/vpc?topic=vpc-ssh-keys).
 By default, the private key is found at `$HOME/.ssh/id_rsa`.
 [Upload your public SSH key](https://{DomainName}/vpc/compute/sshKeys) to IBM Cloud and save the UUID for future reference.

 ## Setup a {{site.data.keyword.cos_short}} bucket with PowerAI Vision Trial